 - Worldpay / Vantiv / NPC

-Companies with slashes indicate an acquisition.
+Companies with slashes indicate an acquisition or merged company.
 The company name listed first acquired the company listed after the slash.
 You may see either name, or a new name (such as Vantiv Integrated Payments) used.

 Direct processors provide dedicated merchant accounts to businesses.

-Independent sales organizations (ISOs) are resellers.
+Independent sales organizations (ISOs) are resellers for the direct processors.
 They process your transactions ‘through’ a direct processor.
 They’re not just a middleman, but it’s often easy to think of them in those terms.
 ISOs set your pricing, act as your first line of customer service, provide your monthly processing statements, and assist with issues such as PCI compliance and chargebacks.

 There are hundreds of ISOs – too many to list here.
 CardFellow maintains a credit card processor directory where you can read about different ISOs and the services they offer.

 A payment facilitator, or payfac, is different than direct processors and ISOs because they don’t issue you your own merchant account.
 Instead, they essentially “sublet” their own merchant account to you.
 Payfacs often boast the shortest setup time, usually letting you process immediately after signup with no wait.